 If you need control of a project, ask the project owner to make you a project administrator.
 This role has the same capabilities as the project owner, except for permission to delete the project.

-Transferring project ownership to another account/team
+Transferring projects to another account

 - Don't create an empty project for the transfer.
 The project is moved, not copied.